Nigeria: #EndSARS - Sanwo-Olu's Cross and the Meaning of Lekki Toll Gate

 And the protesters are supposed to clap for Adamu and tick off a new SWAT team as answer to prayer?

-Sure, Sanwo-Olu promptly empaneled a judicial commission to hold the perpetrators of police brutality to account; and also announced a N200 million fund to compensate victims, but how were the protesters to accept these gestures in good faith when all parties know that police is squarely a federal matter and President Buhari to whom the police answer exclusively, is reluctant to make any structural change?
+Sure, Sanwo-Olu promptly empaneled a judicial commission to hold the perpetrators of police brutality to account; and also announced a N200m fund to compensate victims, but how were the protesters to accept these gestures in good faith when all parties know that police is squarely a federal matter and President Buhari to whom the police answer exclusively, is reluctant to make any structural changes?

 Exactly how do you tackle formlessness, something you cannot deny, but yet cannot bend?